DomoApps/domo-developer-portal/docs/Automate-Actions/Workflows/overview.md

 **Domo Workflows** empowers customers to design, implement, and execute automated processes using low-code tools.
 It enables business experts, process owners, and analysts to create workflows directly within their Domo instance—without requiring extensive technical expertise.

+For advanced integrations, automation, and external orchestration, Domo provides a robust [Workflows Product API](../../API-Reference/Product-APIs/Workflows.md).
+This API allows you to programmatically start, manage, and interact with workflows from external systems, scripts, or even other Domo instances.
+Whether you're building custom solutions, automating business processes, or integrating with third-party platforms, the Workflows API offers the flexibility and power to extend your workflow capabilities far beyond the UI.

+Explore the API documentation to unlock new possibilities for automation and seamless integration with your business processes.

 ## Things to keep in mind

 - **Size Limits** - The maximum size of a workflow variable is 1Mb